voytas75/JupyterNotebookLearn/README.md

         Remember to close the file after you're done with it using the `close()` method or by using the `with` statement, as shown in the examples above.
 This ensures that system resources are properly released.

         I hope this overview helps you get familiar with file modes, reading and writing data, and handling exceptions related to file operations.
-Let me know if you have any further questions!

   5. **Error Handling**:
      - Understand the basics of handling errors and exceptions in Python using try-except blocks.